jianshu93/parahmm/docs/index.md

 * The speed up of our implementation on different working set size.

 ## Issues we concerned:
-* It should be possible to accelerate long Markov chain with lots of hidden states and observation types though multithreading.
+* It should be possible to accelerate long Markov chains with lots of hidden states and observation types though multithreading.
 However, we do search on the internet and find out there are not too many application that would make use of this kind of Hidden Markov model.
 We are not sure if this would be a big problem.
 This project would make use of many of the idea we learnt in the course but it might not be that useful for real workload.
 We do plan to measure the performance on different size of the working set, we may be able to implement a more agile algorithm suitable for different size of models.